dask-contrib/dask-sql/docs/source/index.rst

 Example
 -------

-For this example, we use some data loaded from disk and query them with a SQL command from our python code.
+For this example, we use some data loaded from disk and query it with a SQL command.
-Any pandas or dask dataframe can be used as input and ``dask-sql`` understands a large amount of formats (csv, parquet, json,...) and locations (s3, hdfs, gcs,...).
+``dask-sql`` accepts any pandas, cuDF, or dask dataframe as input and is able to read data directly from a variety of storage formats (csv, parquet, json) and file systems (s3, hdfs, gcs):

 .. tabs::